-- from management of all significant variances between comparative reporting periods before release to the public; - review and approve the REIT's interim unaudited financial statements and the related MD&A and obtain an explanation from management of all significant variances between comparative reporting periods before release to the public; and - (k) establish a procedure for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and employees' confidential anonymous submission of concerns regarding accounting and auditing matters. - 22.
-The duties of the Committee as they relate to accounting and disclosure policies and practices shall be to: - (a) review changes to accounting principles of the Chartered Professional Accountants of Canada which would have a significant impact on the REIT's financial reporting as reported to the Committee by management and the external auditors; - review the appropriateness of the accounting policies used in the preparation of the REIT's financial statements and consider recommendations for any material change to such policies; - (c) review the status of material contingent liabilities as reported to the Committee by management; - (d) review the status of income tax returns and potentially significant tax problems as reported to the Committee by management; - (e) review any errors or omissions in the current or prior year's financial statements; - (f) review and approve before their release all public disclosure documents containing audited or unaudited financial information, including all earnings, press releases, MD&A, prospectuses, annual reports to unitholders, annual information forms, management's discussion and analysis and financial guidance provided to analysts, rating agencies or otherwise publicly disseminated; and - (g) oversee and review all financial information and earnings guidance provided to analysts and rating agencies. - 23.
-The other duties of the Committee shall include: - (a) reviewing any inquires, investigations or audits of a financial nature by governmental, regulatory or taxing authorities; - (b) approving the hiring of any employee from an external auditor; - (c) reviewing the funding and administration of the REIT's compensation and pension plans; - reviewing and reporting to the Board of Trustees on difficulties and problems with regulatory agencies which are likely to have a significant financial impact; - (e) inquiring of management and the external auditors as to any activities that
+- 22. The duties of the Committee as they relate to accounting and disclosure policies and practices shall be to: - (a) review changes to accounting principles of the Chartered Professional Accountants of Canada which would have a significant impact on the REIT's financial reporting as reported to the Committee by management and the external auditors; - (b) review the appropriateness of the accounting policies used in the preparation of the REIT's financial statements and consider recommendations for any material change to such policies; - (c) review the status of material contingent liabilities as reported to the Committee by management; - (d) review and approve before their release all public disclosure documents containing audited or unaudited financial information, including all earnings, press releases, MD&A, prospectuses, annual reports to unitholders, annual information forms, management's discussion and analysis and financial guidance provided to analysts, rating agencies or otherwise publicly disseminated; and - (e) oversee and review all financial information and earnings guidance provided to analysts and rating agencies.